Ethics, Organics, Sustainability – Profit

-Karma Cola is being sold in the UK through a new alliance with celebrity chef Jamie Oliver’s restaurant chains and a feasibility study is under way on opportunities the US market.
+Karma Cola is being locally manufactured and sold in the UK through a number of targeted distributors.
+With a feasibility study is under way on opportunities in the US market.

 Morrison says global growth in organics is running at around 11 per cent and has been in double figures for at least 15 years.

 That represents a huge and fast growing opportunity – one that attracted the attention of cash-rich digital disruptor Amazon when it bought healthy foods disruptor Whole Foods Market for US$13.7 billion this year.

 "Ethical businesses are conscious businesses" Morrison says.
 "They are transparent and they are authentic".

 Through embracing and supporting Fair Trade, Morrison and co-founders Simon Coley and brother Matthew Morrison are helping to ensure growers’ lives are improved, especially in Sierra Leone where Karma sources its organic cola nuts.

 All Good has established the Karma Cola Foundation there to assist the people of Boma Village and surrounding areas after civil war.
 The foundation has helped fund infrastructure, education, deliver a HIV/Aids programme and provide machinery to improve farm outputs.

 "Even ethical business requires compromise", Morrison says.
 “You never pay growers as much money as you'd like and you never provide the customer with a product as cheap as you'd like.”